-The most significant drivers of change in results of operations in 2020 compared with 2019, other than as directly impacted by demand level changes as a result of the COVID-19 pandemic, were goodwill and intangible asset impairment charges in our Aerospace segment, our election to change our accounting policy for asbestos-related defense costs, realignment actions we undertook, primarily in our Aerospace and Specialty Products segments, in response to reduced end-market demand following the outbreak of COVID-19, the impact of our recent acquisitions and the recognition of income tax benefits related to tax-planning actions with respect to our intercompany debt restructuring.
+The most significant drivers affecting our results of operations in 2021 compared with 2020, other than as directly impacted by demand level changes as a result of the COVID-19 pandemic, were goodwill and intangible asset impairment charges in 2020 in our Aerospace segment, our election to change our accounting policy for asbestos-related defense costs in 2020, realignment actions we undertook in response to reduced end-market demand following the outbreak of the COVID-19 pandemic, the impact of our recent acquisitions, increases in the cost of certain raw materials, the refinancing of our long term debt in 2021 and the recognition of the benefit of certain tax planning strategies.

 During 2020, we determined there was a triggering event requiring an interim quantitative impairment assessment for goodwill and indefinite-lived intangible assets within our Aerospace segment.
-While third quarter operating results were below prepandemic projected levels, the larger driver of the triggering event was a significant reduction in the July financial projection update for the remainder of 2020 compared with prior projections, and uncertainty around the duration and magnitude of the impact of the COVID-19 pandemic on future financial results given the dependence of our Aerospace segment reporting units on future levels of air travel and new aircraft builds.
+While third quarter 2020 operating results were below prepandemic projected levels, the larger driver of the triggering event was a significant reduction in the July 2020 financial projection update for the remainder of 2020 compared with prior projections, and uncertainty around the duration and magnitude of the impact of the COVID-19 pandemic on future financial results given the dependence of our Aerospace segment reporting units on future levels of air travel and new aircraft builds.
 We determined the carrying value of both of our Aerospace reporting units, as well as of certain trade names, exceeded the fair value, resulting in non-cash, pre-tax impairment charges of approximately \$126.8 million to goodwill and \$7.8 million to indefinite lived intangible assets.